 For the safety and participation of all students, all classroom and learning spaces are PEANUT AND NUT-FREE.
-For if your child would like to bring in an edible treat to share, please ensure it is peanut and nut-free and also provide...
+If you have been asked to bring in an edible treat to share for a teacher organized party, please ensure it is peanut and nut-free and also provide...